 How does it work?

-Different variants of the IPC Harmonised Label have been designed to cover requirements concerning letter package and parcel labels, and labels with integrated postal forms CN22 or CN23 to facilitate customs clearance.
+The Harmonised Labelling Service is part of IPC’s Dynamic Merchant Platform, which delivers all data services for IPC’s members and customers.
+This service is accessed via an Application Programming Interface (API), which is a software that connects users with the Labelling engine.
+Different versions of the IPC Harmonised Label have been designed to cover requirements concerning letter package and parcel labels and labels with integrated postal forms CN22 or CN23 to facilitate customs clearance.

 - Enable postal operators to optimise the end-to-end processing of international letter packets and parcels

 - Provide significant improvements for e-retailers and consumers who can benefit of accurate track and trace information, better quality and transit times, etc.

 - Ensure uniformity, using a set of standardised address elements, icons and layouts based on the existing standard barcode.

 - Reduce over-labelling and facilitate delivery across various postal networks.
 The IPC Harmonised Labelling service enables members to easily print labels.

 Components of the Harmonised Label

 The IPC Harmonised Label contains the following elements:

 - Dedicated header section to include post- and product-specific information

 - Optional section to include e-seller’s specific elements (barcode, instructions, etc.) for operational needs